mckeownish/wiggle-SAXS/README.md

 # wiggle-SAXS

-**Implicit SAXS modelling of coarse-grain protein structures using implicitly hydrated form factors.**
+**SAXS modelling of coarse-grain protein structures using implicitly hydrated form factors.**

 wiggle-SAXS computes theoretical SAXS curves directly from CA position in PDB files or numpy arrays, using a two body model approximating side chain centre of masses from CAs and pre-fitted implicitly hydrated form factors.